zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 Another strength of PM2 is that it is capable of managing multiple environments or applications using configuration files.

 In this post I will cover:
-- How to install and run applications with PM2
+- How to install PM2 and run applications with it
 - How to deploy the same application in multiple environments on the same machine

 # Install PM2